Asbestos, man-made fibres (MMF) and biocides

-Asbestos is a natural mineral fibre, commonly used in building materials due to its insulation and fire resistant properties.
+Asbestos is a natural mineral fibre, in the past it was commonly used in building materials due to its insulation and fire-resistant properties.
 Damaged or disturbed asbestos should be carefully removed by a licensed contractor, to minimise the health risks from inhaling the fibres and dust particles.

 Biocides, such as timber treatment products, glues, solvents and pesticides should be used only in well-ventilated rooms.

 Always read warning labels and take appropriate preventative health and safety measures.

 Last updated: 20/04/2022 14:20